schemaspy/schemaspy/README.md

 ## On-demand database documentation

-The prefered way to document databases is through entity-relationship (ER) diagrams.
+The preferred way to document databases is through entity-relationship (ER) diagrams.
 However, drawing these diagrams manually is such a time-consuming and error-prone process that we hardly ever draw them in practice.
 When the diagrams *are* drawn, they rarely stay up-to-date.
 With SchemaSpy, this is no longer a problem.